cmeiklejohn/partisan-performance-page/content/post/01-intro.md

 weight = 1
 +++

-Partisan is the the design of an alternative runtime system for improved scalability and reduced latency in actor applications.
+Partisan is the design of an alternative runtime system for improved scalability and reduced latency in actor applications.

 Partisan provides: